How Higher Education Affects Divorce

 - Law degree (JD); and

 - Doctor of Veterinary Medicine.

 These degrees are expensive and, of course, time consuming to achieve.
 Moreover, whether or not a spouse earns their degree during the marriage, is scheduled to earn their degree after divorce, or attended classes and never earned a degree, the expense and time that was put into their education is still a valid element to take into account during divorce.

 With the average student loan debt at over $37,000, according to Value Penguin, couples should be very concerned about how this is divided during marriage.
 Student debt taken on before marriage is not considered marital debt.
 As such, it is not allocated between the two spouses during divorce.
 If the debt is taken on during marriage, things become more complicated.
 In Hicks v.
 Kubit, the court found that student loan debt should not be divided between the two spouses.
 It awarded 100 percent of the debt to the spouse who went to school, because they were the one to benefit from the education.
 However, if any of the debt wasacquired to cover living expenses, that can be included in the marital estate..

 Contact Our Pittsburgh Divorce Lawyers Today

 If you are going through divorce, you need to talk to an experienced Pittsburgh divorce attorney to ensure that your interests are protected.
-Reach out to the law offices of Bunde & Roberts at 412-391-4330 today to schedule a free consultation with an experienced divorce attorney.
+Reach out to the law offices of Bunde & Roberts at 412-391-4330 today to schedule a consultation with an experienced divorce attorney.